bbcawodu/careadvisors-backend/docs/API_Version_2/Staff_Backend_API.md

 ## Staff Account Backend API

 ### Staff Data Submission API
-To modify or add members of the PICStaff class in the database, submit a POST request to: http://picbackend.herokuapp.com/editstaff/.
+To modify or add members of the PICStaff class in the database, submit a PUT request to: http://picbackend.herokuapp.com/v2/staff/.
 The body of the request should be a JSON document using the following template:

 ```
 {